-The proposed amendments that prevent amendments to historic assessments would take effect from the date of introduction of the Bill.
+The proposed amendments that prevent amendments to historic assessments would take effect on 30 August 2022.

 The term "charge" is used to describe a liability to pay money and is intended to be broad-ranging, including fees and levies.
 A legislative charge is a charge that is payable under legislation (including secondary legislation such as Orders in Council).
 Common examples of legislative charges include fees paid to government agencies or bodies for the renewal of a licence or for registration.
 Other types of legislative charges may be payable by certain persons in specific industries, where the revenue from those charges is used to fund the activities of a representative body or of a regulator.
 These charges are generally subject to GST as there is an obvious nexus between the supply and the consideration for that supply.